-- July 11, 2022: Decisions to authors; Conference early registration opens|
+|July 10, 2023||Decisions to authors; Conference early registration opens|

-- September 10, 2022: Early regular registration deadline (additional conference fee applies after 5pm EDT)|
+|Sept.
+9, 2023||Early regular registration deadline (additional conference fee applies after 5pm EDT)|

-- September 14, 2022: Conference hotel rate cut-off date at 5pm EDT|
+|Sept.
+13, 2023||Conference hotel rate cut-off date at 5pm EDT|

-New Views (Panels, Workshops, and Symposia): In addition to roundtable tracks, and the start-up workshop, a set of ‘new views’ topic sessions will be hosted on October 7.
-Proposals for ‘new views’ session are welcome, and should examine relevant, interesting, and novel case research or teaching topics.
-Previous sessions have included Teaching with Cases, Case Research for Theory Building and Testing, Interdisciplinary Cases, Multimedia Cases, and Case Journal Rankings.
+New Views (Panels, Workshops, and Symposia): these topic sessions will be hosted on the afternoon of October 6.
+We welcome 2-page proposals for ‘New Views’ sessions that will examine relevant, interesting, and novel case research or case teaching topics to be presented at the conference.
+Previous sessions have included Case Research for Theory Building and Testing, Interdisciplinary Cases, Live Case Projects, and Case Journal Rankings.

 Olga Kandinskaia, NACRA Vice President for Programs 2023